BTEC Creative Digital Media Production

 Media Studies is an empowering subject that enables students to understand and appreciate the constantly changing world they will live in – and succeed in it.

 The aim of this Media Studies course is to enhance students’ enjoyment and appreciation of the media and its role in their daily lives; develop critical understanding of the media through engagement with media products and concepts and through the creative application of practical skills; explore production processes, technologies and contexts; become independent in research skills and their application.

 In year 12, students complete two of four units.
 The first, unit 1, concerns media representations.
-Here we learn about the way ideas or characters are represented, based on camera shots, mise en scene, sound and editing.
+Here we learn about the way ideas or characters are represented, based on camera shots, mise-en-scene, sound, and editing.
 Students critically analyse and deconstruct media representations in an audio-visual media extract working to a set of questions.

-Unit 4, a preproduction portfolio for a brief, which will involve researching the magazine industry including researching audiences, learning about demographics, psychographics magazine circulation, risk assessments and layout drafts.
+In unit 4 students create a preproduction portfolio for a brief, which will involve researching the magazine industry, including: researching audiences, learning about demographics and psychographics; magazine circulation; risk assessments; and layout drafts.

-Unit 14: Digital Magazine Production: students will study a range of different magazines, before making their own the front cover and double page spread of a new fashion magazine, which will involve their own journalism, photography and layout design.
+Finally, unit 14: Digital Magazine Production allows students to study a range of different magazines, before making their own front cover and double page spread of a new fashion magazine.
+This will combine their own journalism, photography and layout design.

 How will I be assessed:

 Assessment is equally weighted at 50% internal coursework and 50% external examination.
 Units 1 and 8 are formal examinations that are marked externally by the exam board, while units 4 and 14 are coursework assignments and marked by the teacher internally.

 Journalism, social media, computer games programming and design, working in film, television or broadcasting, working as a photographer, stylist, graphic designer, script writer, director, camera operator, sound recording artist, as well as many other possible career paths.